gotamer/ntpc/README.md

 ---
 title: NTP Client
-description: Implementation of a trivial NTP client in Go
+description: Implementation of an NTP client in Go
-tags: [ntp, RFC5905, client]
+tags: [ntp, RFC5905, client, golang]
 ---

 [![GoDoc](https://img.shields.io/badge/GoDoc-Reference-blue?style=for-the-badge&logo=go)](https://pkg.go.dev/github.com/gotamer/ntpc?tab=doc)

-# A trivial NTP Client
+# NTP Client
-This repository is an implementation of a (really) trivial NTP client in Go.
+This repository is an implementation of a simple NTP client in Go.
 It uses the `encoding/binary` package to encode and decode NTP packets sent to and received from a remote NTP server over UDP.
-You can learn more about NTP here, read the specs RFC5905, and find a (seemingly) way better Go NTP client, with many features implemented, [here](https://github.com/beevik/ntp).

 This is a fork of Vladimir Vivien's go-ntp-client.
 (Thank you Vladimir)